Career Options In Robotics

 - Smart decision-making

 The next step would be to equip your child with the relevant academic qualifications.

-Your child can directly pursue a graduate degree in engineering in robotics.
+If your child is interested in a career in robotics engineering, she can directly pursue a graduate degree in engineering in robotics.
 Or, she can opt for any other engineering course preferably in mechanical, electrical, electronics, computer science or mechatronics disciplines.
 This can be followed by specialisation at the master’s level in artificial intelligence or robotics.

 While a few colleges in India offer robotics in engineering at the graduate level, others offer it at the post-graduate level.
 Also, some colleges offer robotics as an elective subject at the graduate level.
 So, your child has quite a few options when it comes to equipping himself with the required academic background.

 Armed with all this knowledge about the field of robotics, you can surely encourage your child to pursue it and make a successful career out of it.

 List of institutions offering robotics engineering courses in India

 - Birla Institute of Technology and Science, Pilani

 - IITs in Mumbai, Chennai, Delhi, Kanpur, Kharagpur

 - MS Ramaiah University of Applied Sciences, Bangalore